fedimint/fedimint/docs/mutinynet-setup-docs.md

 sudo curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
 ```

-Run the command below on each machine and it'll install:
+Run the command below on each machine and it'll let you install one or all of:

 1. Fedimintd: The fedimint daemon
 2. LND + Gateway: A lightning node with fedimint gateway for intercepting HTLCs to provide lightning services for the federation